JamesH003/flight_academy/README.md

 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
-- [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.
+- [Stripe](https://stripe.com) used for online secure payments of e-commerce products/services.

 ## Database Design